UMUBYEYIMadeleine/UMUBYEYI-Gahamanyi-Madeleine-pl-sql-final-project-/Phase3/readme.md

 | appointment_date | DATE         | Scheduled date         | Optional                               |
 | appointment_type | VARCHAR2(20) | Type (online/physical) | Optional                               |

-### Normalization
+### 3. Normalization (1NF → 2NF → 3NF)
-## 1. First Normal Form (1NF) – Eliminate Repeating Groups
-ALL tables are in 1NF no one group is repeating
-## 2. second normal form (2NF)-Eliminate Partial Dependencies
- All tables are in 2NF
-## 3.Third Normal Form (3NF) – Eliminate Transitive Dependencies
-  All table are in 3NF
+# ✔ 1NF (Eliminate repeating groups)

+.Each table has atomic values (no multi-valued attributes).

+.No repeated columns.

+.All tables have primary keys.

+# ✔ 2NF (Eliminate partial dependencies)

+.No composite primary keys → therefore no partial dependency.

+.All non-key attributes depend fully on the PK.

+# ✔ 3NF (Eliminate transitive dependencies)

+.No field depends on another non-key attribute.

+.Contact numbers, status, category etc. all depend only on their PK.

+.Relationships handled with foreign keys.
   ## Justification of Normalization Approach
  1. Reduces data redundancy: Information is stored only once, e.g., user data in USERS table.
  2. Ensures data integrity: Foreign keys maintain consistent relationships.
  3. Supports scalability: Adding new users, exercises, messages, or appointments does not require table restructuring.
  4. Improves query efficiency: Structured tables simplify joins and reporting.
  5. Supports BI and analytics: Normalized tables enable accurate aggregations and data analysis.
+ ###  Assumptions

+.One user can have many appointments and assessments.

+.A counselor handles many users.

+.Resources are freely accessible to all users.

+.A message always belongs to both a user and a counselor.

+.Appointment types include: Chat, Call, Video, Physical.

+.Password is stored encrypted in real implement

   | Aspect                     | Consideration                                                                                                                  |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |